MinghuiChen43/awesome-deep-phenomena/README.md

 ### Neural Collapse 2022

+- Imbalance Trouble: Revisiting Neural-Collapse Geometry. [[paper]](https://arxiv.org/abs/2208.05512)
+  - Christos Thrampoulidis, Ganesh R. Kini, Vala Vakilian, Tina Behnia.
+  - Key Word: Neural Collapse; Class Imbalance.
+  - <details><summary>Digest</summary> Neural Collapse refers to the remarkable structural properties characterizing the geometry of class embeddings and classifier weights, found by deep nets when trained beyond zero training error.
+However, this characterization only holds for balanced data.
+Here we thus ask whether it can be made invariant to class imbalances.
+Towards this end, we adopt the unconstrained-features model (UFM), a recent theoretical model for studying neural collapse, and introduce Simplex-Encoded-Labels Interpolation (SELI) as an invariant characterization of the neural collapse phenomenon.

 - Neural Collapse: A Review on Modelling Principles and Generalization. [[paper]](https://arxiv.org/abs/2206.04041)
   - Vignesh Kothapalli, Ebrahim Rasromani, Vasudev Awatramani.
   - Key Word: Neural Collapse.